WinMPX-Technologies/WinMPX/README.md

 * **Direct Support:** Contact our team at `support@winmpx.com`.

 ---
-*© 2026 WinMPX Technologies.
+*© 2026 Winands Labs.
 Thank you for choosing our professional video downloader solution.*